AFPI Project: OAPI and UNFPA Cameroon join forces to support women in creating value through intellectual property

 • AFPI Project: OAPI and UNFPA Cameroon join forces to support women in creating value through intellectual property

-On Monday, September 29, 2025, OAPI and the United Nations Population Fund (UNFPA Cameroon) launched the first phase of the AFPI Project – Women's Economic Empowerment through Innovation and Access to Intellectual Property in Douala, Cameroon.
-This innovative program aims to build bridges between the technical skills of women scientists and the local know-how of women agribusiness entrepreneurs, in a dynamic of co-creation of innovative solutions while contributing to economic and social development.
+On Monday, September 29, 2025, the African Intellectual Property Organization (OAPI) and the United Nations Population Fund (UNFPA Cameroon) launched the first phase of the AFPI Project – Women's Economic Empowerment through Innovation and Access to Intellectual Property – in Douala, Cameroon.
+This innovative program aims to build bridges between the technical skills of women scientists and the local know-how of women agribusiness entrepreneurs, fostering the co-creation of innovative solutions while contributing to economic and social development.

-Workshops to strengthen skills and promote female talents
+Workshops to strengthen skills and promote female talent

-The inaugural phase of the project began with a series of training workshops targeting two key groups: young girls and women engineers, as well as women entrepreneurs in the agribusiness sector.
-Each two-day workshop provided skills development, coaching, and networking opportunities with the aim of equipping participants with legal and business tools to transform their expertise into sustainable, competitive assets in the marketplace.
+The project's initial phase began with a series of training workshops targeting two key groups: young female engineers and female entrepreneurs in the agribusiness sector.
+Each two-day workshop focused on skills development, mentoring, and networking, aiming to equip participants with the legal and commercial tools necessary to transform their expertise into sustainable competitive assets in the market.

-Promote local know-how and structure activities around a commercial identity
+Promoting local expertise and structuring activities around a commercial identity

-The first workshop, launched on September 29, was dedicated to women in technical and technological sectors with the aim of equipping them with tools on the creativity process, the exploitation of patents, the transfer of technologies and raising their awareness of the importance of protecting industrial property (brands, patents, industrial designs, trade names and geographical indications) in order to promote local products, secure their innovations and strengthen their position on the markets.
+The first workshop, launched on September 29, was dedicated to women in technical and technological fields with the aim of equipping them with the creative process, the exploitation of patents, the transfer of technologies and raising their awareness of the importance of protecting industrial property (trademarks, patents, industrial designs and models, trade name and geographical indications) in order to enhance local products, secure their innovations and strengthen their position in the markets.

-The women in agribusiness workshop, which opened on October 1 , focused on supporting participants in the strategic use of intellectual property to protect their products, promote their expertise, and structure their activities around a strong business identity.
-It also aims to identify the challenges they face, identify their needs and expectations, in order to propose concrete solutions to facilitate their access to markets and value chains.
+The workshop for women in agribusiness, which opened on October 1st , focused on supporting participants in the strategic use of intellectual property to protect their products, enhance their expertise, and structure their businesses around a strong brand identity.
+It also aimed to identify the challenges they face, understand their needs and expectations, and propose concrete solutions to facilitate their access to markets and value chains.

-A fruitful meeting which ended on October 3rd with a joint day designed to promote synergy of actions between the target groups.
+A fruitful meeting which concluded on October 3rd, with a joint day designed to promote synergy of actions between the target groups.

 Ultimately, the AFPI project plans to train nearly 260 women in four regions of Cameroon: Douala, Ngaoundéré, Yaoundé, and Dschang.
-This initiative is part of an inclusive vision of development, in which intellectual property becomes a tool for empowerment and social transformation.
+This initiative is part of an inclusive vision of development, where intellectual property becomes a tool for empowerment and social transformation.

 📍 Next stop: Ngaoundéré, from October 27 to 31, 2025